travelmarx/spotifyplaylistpython/README.md

 Requirements:

-* [Git for Windows](https://git-scm.com/download/win) -  - if clone the repo, otherwise you can download it.
+* [Git for Windows](https://git-scm.com/download/win) - if you clone the repo, otherwise you can download it.
 * [Spotify API key](https://developer.spotify.com/documentation/web-api/quick-start/)
 * [Azure subscription](https://azure.microsoft.com/free/) - if you choose to run in Azure.
 * [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli) installed locally **OR** you can do everything with the [Azure Cloud Shell](https://docs.microsoft.com/azure/cloud-shell/overview) which doesn't require anything installed locally.